Miami Dolphins Fire Head Coach Brian Flores After Three Seasons

-The team announced the move Monday morning, with owner Stephen Ross saying he determined the key dynamics of the football team "weren't functioning at a level I want it to be."
+The team announced the move Monday morning with owner Stephen Ross saying the key dynamics of the football team "weren't functioning at a level I want it to be."

 "I believe we have a talented young roster in place and have the opportunity to be much better in 2022," Ross said in a statement.
 "I want to thank Brian for his hard work and wish him nothing but the best in the future."